 Applying for B.Ed.
 Honours

 Application forms are available from August.
+Closing date for applications is 30 September.
 Selection will begin in October.
 If you are selected, a R500 acceptance fee is payable by 15 January to secure your place.

 For more information, contact: